AdarshSrivatsa98/Calculator-Behaviour/subtraction.md

 When: I type in "Any number"
 And I press "minus" between operands
 And I type "Any number"
+And I repeat subtraction operation
 And I press "equals"

 Then: I see the "added number" as the result

-## Scenario: Adding numbers where the result goes out of range
+## Scenario: Subtracting numbers where the result goes out of range

 Given:  The calculator is in on state